Ask Dr. Gourmet

 http://www.drgourmet.com/md/warfarincomprehensive.pdf

-Also every recipe now has a section of Special Diet Information that can help determine if a recipe might be safe for those using Coumadin or have other health issues like Acid Reflux, Lactose Intolerance or need to be on a low-sodium diet.
+Also every recipe on the DrGourmet.com website has a section of Special Diet Information that can help determine if a recipe might be safe for those using Coumadin or have other health issues like Acid Reflux, Lactose Intolerance or need to be on a low-sodium diet.

-While most recipes on the Dr. Gourmet website are low in sodium, for those on very low-sodium diets every recipe now has a listing in the Special Diet Information section to help determine if a recipe might be safe for his low-sodium diet.
-If it is not, there are two alternatives.
-One can follow the instructions in the eatTHISdiet plan on how to substitute recipes, or reducing the amount of salt added to each recipe is the other alternative.
+While most recipes on the Dr. Gourmet website are pretty low in sodium, for those on very low-sodium diets every recipe has a listing in the Special Diet Information section to help determine if a recipe might be safe for his low-sodium diet.

 Because Dr. Gourmet recipes use fresh ingredients that are low in sodium, often simply reducing the amount of salt that is called for by 1/2 or eliminating it altogether can help with eating less sodium.